How to Grind Your Coffee — A Guide for the Home Coffee Brewer

 The Allpress Coffee Grind Chart

-When it comes to brewing coffee, each method requires a different grind size to maximise flavour and ensure a good extraction.
-Grind size can range from super fine talcum powder for commercial espresso machines, all the way to larger granules of rock salt for plungers.
-To simplify the process, we’ve created our Allpress Coffee Grind Chart to give you the guidance you need to achieve the perfect grind for your home brew method.
+When it comes to brewing coffee, each method requires a different grind size to ensure a good extraction.
+Grind size can range from super fine talcum powder for commercial espresso machines, to larger granules like rock salt for plungers.

 How to grind coffee for Espresso

-Espresso grind sits at the top end of our grind scale; the texture you should be aiming for here is as fine as possible, think flour or talcum powder.
-The espresso brew method is fast and high-pressured, so a very fine grind is critical to the success of your flavour extraction.
-For those without a commercial or high-grade espresso machine, you may have to aim for something slightly coarser to match the pressure output of your machine and achieve a good extraction.
 Grinds that are too fine can clog your group and impact the flow of water.
 The result of this can be some cups end up bitter and ashy, while others taste sour or weak.
 If you are shopping for pre-ground espresso online, it's important to know your machine and whether the coffee is pre-ground for commercial or home espresso.

 How to grind coffee for Filter and Pour Over